U-boat-successes against aircraft

 |U-534||5 May 1945||Aircraft attack, aircraft shot down:|

-British B-24 Liberator (Sqdn 547/E).
+British Liberator (Sqdn 547/E).
 The boat was sunk by another aircraft during this attack.

-11.38 hrs, the Denmark Straight, between Greenland and Iceland: the aircraft, escorting convoy ONS-19 was hit by flak on its first approach.
-Fires started in both starboard engines and the aircraft crashed, killing the crew of 8, which included the CO of 120 Squadron RAF.
+11.38 hrs, the Denmark Strait, between Greenland and Iceland: the aircraft, escorting convoy ONS-19 was hit by flak on its first approach.
+Fires started in both starboard engines and the aircraft crashed, killing the crew of eight, which included the CO of 120 Squadron RAF.
 The depth charges overshot, causing only minor damage.
-A crewman was slightly wounded by strafing.
+One of U-539's crew was slightly wounded by strafing.

 |U-545||10 Feb 1944||Aircraft attack, aircraft shot down:|